 Over the past few years, there has been a growing interest in alternative protein companies.
-Alternative proteins come from sources other than animals, such as plants, fungi, and algae, to growing meat outside the animal (cultivated meat production) or using other organisms like microbes or plants to synthesis animal proteins outside an animal.
+Alternative proteins come from sources other than animals, anything from plants, fungi, and algae, to growing meat outside the animal (cultivated meat production) or using other organisms like microbes or plants to synthesis animal proteins outside an animal.

 Investing in Alternative Proteins